aappddeevv/scalajs-reaction/README.md

 - https://github.com/scalajs-react-interface/sri#sri: React-native and web.
 New
   maintainers.
 - https://github.com/Ahnfelt/react4s: React wrapper.
-This does not just mimic the standard react interface.
+This does not just mimic the standard react interface but provides its own point of view.
   Includes an interesting CSS builder, css-in-scala.

 The facades differ in their facade approach but many recreate all of the API parts found in reactjs. japgolly works hard to put a more safe, functional API